Last Updated on March 3, 2021 by Shaun Snapp

 “The enormous run-time gain opens up completely new possibilities for MRP Live on HANA-based supply chain planning.
 For example, planning is possible during the day so that companies can react quickly and flexibly to market changes.”

-This is based upon the premise of faster MRP runtimes that are proposed to have been documented by CONSILIO IT.
+This is based upon the premise of faster MRP runtimes proposed to have been documented by CONSILIO IT.
 At Brightwork Research & Analysis, we question whether any of this happened.

 But even if we assume it is true, the related benefits of running MRP during the day don’t make much sense.